ShazidMashrafi/LightOJ-Solutions/Readme.md

 <div align="center">

 # LightOJ Solutions
 This repository contains my source codes of LightOJ problems.
+They are in C language.
 Feel free to chek these codes out.
 ## Index

 | Problem       | Question                           | Solution                                       |